 The Island’s Eastern edge meets the Coral Sea and is gifted with 120 kilometres of breathtaking beaches.
 In between Fraser’s coasts are over 100 freshwater lakes, towering rainforests, 43 sand blows, and stunning cliffs.

-With endless sandy beaches, crystal clear freshwater lakes and streams, mammoth sand blows, striking biodiversity, and a truly exotic wilderness, Fraser Island is a paradise for every nature and adventure lover.
-Fraser Island is one of our favourite 4WDing destinations.
-We created this guide to encourage you to experience Fraser Island’s breathtaking beauty yourself.
+With endless sandy beaches, crystal clear freshwater lakes and streams, mammoth sand blows, striking biodiversity, and a truly exotic wilderness, K’gari (Fraser Island) is a paradise for every nature and adventure lover.
+K’gari (Fraser Island) is one of our favourite 4WDing destinations.
+We created this guide to encourage you to experience K’gari (Fraser Island)’s breathtaking beauty yourself.
 Let the adventures begin!

 If you love the idea of exploring one of the world’s most magnificent islands with the freedom to avoid the crowds and do exactly as you wish, then you are in the right place.